 A. Joining in on an Old Gits trip costs nothing more than your own travel/accommodation/spending money costs.
 You will pay for your own ferry/hotel/petrol costs etc. though you will benefit from any group discounts that can be arranged.
 As a rough guide, expect the costs to be around the following:

-Hotel - £70 - £95 per night (room and breakfast) - Rooms can be singles or twins.
+Hotel - £85 - £115 per night (room and breakfast) - Rooms can be singles or twins/doubles but are single occupancy.
+(Hotels are 3* or better)

 Food - Lunch and evening meal required each day along with coffee/tea etc. Expect £25 to £40 per day